-Prelude floating liquefied natural gas (FLNG) facility is being developed by Shell for its Prelude and Concerto fields in the Browse Basin, offshore of Western Australia.
+Prelude floating liquefied natural gas (FLNG) facility is developed by Shell for its Prelude and Concerto fields in the Browse Basin, offshore Western Australia.
 It is the first FLNG development in the world.

 The FLNG complex enables placement of the liquefaction facilities directly on the offshore fields.
 It is based on Shell’s own technology.

-Prelude's front-end engineering and design (FEED) was undertaken by the Technip Samsung Consortium (TSC), a joint venture of Technip and Samsung Heavy Industries.
+Prelude’s front-end engineering and design (FEED) was undertaken by the Technip Samsung Consortium (TSC), a joint venture of Technip and Samsung Heavy Industries.
 The same consortium is also responsible for the construction of the facility.
-Inpex, Korea Gas and CPC also respectively hold 17.5%, 10% and 5% stake in the project.
+Inpex, Korea Gas and CPC also respectively hold 17.5%, 10% and 5% stakes in the project.

 Purpose of the world’s first FLNG development